GraphLinq/GraphLinq.Documentation/content/wallet.md

 ---
 title: "GraphLinq Wallet Overview"
 metaTitle: "GraphLinq Docs - Wallet"
-metaDescription: "Explanation on how to use your Ethereum wallet with GraphLinq Protocol"
+metaDescription: "How to use your Ethereum wallet with GraphLinq Protocol"
 ---

 GraphLinq currently uses the Ethereum network to manage user accounts, which means that you need an Ethereum wallet to use our service.
 We recommend MetaMask however most popular wallets will work.